Pawsey-Internships/pawsey-version-control/_episodes/09-conflict.md

 We can do anything we want: keep the change made in the local repository, keep the change made in the remote repository, write something new to replace both, or get rid of the change entirely.
-Let's replace both so that the file looks like this:
+Let's replace (CTRL + K to delete line in nano) both so that the file looks like this:

 ~~~
 $ cat mars.txt